How To Create and Pitch a New Position: Tips and Example

 Part of your proposal for a new position should be a list of job duties.
 Research similar positions at other companies to see what tasks are typically required in that type of role.
 Compare your proposed role with other positions at your company to ensure there are no overlapping duties.

 Example: “My duties as the scheduling coordinator would include organizing and preparing the work schedules well in advance so employees can avoid swapping shifts.
 When scheduling conflicts are present, such as when employees are on vacation or call in sick, I would find coverage while avoiding overtime hours for staff when possible.
 I’ll also approve and schedule time off for employees and track their use of vacation and sick days and overall attendance records.
 At the end of each week, I’ll verify employee hours worked for payroll purposes.”

 4. Detail your qualifications

-Make it clear that, if the new position is approved, you are the best person for the job.
+Make it clear that, if the new position is approved, you're the best person for the job.
 Consider what types of skills are required to complete the duties listed in the previous section.
-This may include measurable skills, like the ability to use certain computer programs, or traits that make you a good fit for the role, such as communication skills or good relationships with fellow staff members.
+This may include hard skills, like the ability to use certain computer programs, or soft skills and traits that make you a good fit for the role, such as communication skills or good relationships with fellow staff members.

 Example: “My qualifications for the scheduling coordinator position include my strong written and verbal communication skills, which I will employ when discussing shift preferences with staff and flagging potential issues to upper management.
 My organizational skills, accurate recordkeeping and proficiency in Microsoft Office programs will be useful in tracking employee attendance and time off, ensuring sufficient shift coverage in each department.
 I also maintain an amicable relationship with employees and management personnel that will allow me to better manage staff concerns.”